-This Oracle Database: Develop PL/SQL Program Units course is designed for developers with basic PL/SQL and SQL language skills.
-You will learn to develop, execute and manage PL/SQL stored program units, which include: procedures, functions, packages and database triggers.
+This course is designed for developers with basic PL/SQL and SQL language skills.
+Students learn to develop, execute, and manage PL/SQL stored program units such as procedures, functions, packages, and database triggers.
 Students also learn to manage, PL/SQL subprograms and triggers

 - Create, and execute stored procedures and functions.